Thursday, 18 July 2024

 And consider, these, in the UK, are largely the middle classes: academics, artists, professionals, therapists - the irony, or perhaps they are there for the need.

-Sure, there are instances of kindness, good manners, volunteering time to help out and occasional generosity.
-The milongas are, on the whole, places I like to spend time, listen to the music, watch the dancing and the miniatures dramas of human behaviour play out, where I regularly have interesting chat and occasionally some great dances.
+The milongas are, on the whole, places I like to spend time, listen to the music, watch the dancing and the miniatures dramas of human behaviour play out.
+They are where I regularly have interesting chat and occasionally some great dances.
 But in no way does all this balance out to make tango dancers some kind of elite.
 Quite the contrary.

 Dancing tango can be a special experience.
 But let's not kid ourselves.
 There is no rarefied elite that dances tango.
 We are just as morally bankrupt and corrupt as everyone else.
-And the people bandying around the word "community" generally have an interest in people believing that is what they are part of.
+The people bandying around the word "community" generally have an interest in people believing that is what they are part of.
 It is an easy sell, if not a true one.

 There are just groups of very different people who get together in loose agglomerations, mostly looking for dance and connection, sometimes accompanied with simpering and self-congratulation when it all works out and sometimes with tears, upset when it doesn't.
 But for the most part, in the milongas, people live out their enjoyment, friendships, loneliness or insecurities, quietly.